 You’ll undergo your rhinoplasty surgery right in our building

 Our private surgical facility, The Saddle River Valley Surgical Center, is conveniently located in the same building as The Breslow Center.
-You’ll never have to go anywhere else for your nose appointments before, during, or after your surgery.
-Our state-of-the-art facility fulfills such high standards that most of our patients find it more comfortable than their local hospital.
+You’ll never have to go anywhere else for your appointments before, during, or after your rhinoplasty surgery.
+Our state-of-the-art facility in Paramus, NJ fulfills such high standards that most of our patients find it more comfortable than their local hospital.

 The Saddle River Valley Surgical Center is fully accredited and licensed by the state of New Jersey, Medicare certified, recognized by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), and staffed by a dedicated team of highly trained medical professionals.

 Preparing for your rhinoplasty surgery in Paramus, NJ

 Well before you set foot in the operating room for your nose surgery, your rhinoplasty journey will begin with a private, personalized consultation with Dr. Breslow or Dr. Greaney in our Paramus NJ clinic.
 During this consultation and assessment, you’ll discuss your goals and exactly how you would like your nose to look in relation with the rest of your facial features.
 Using our Vectra 3D technology, you’ll also be able to visualize the post surgery results from multiple angles.